prdatalab/municipal-elections/README.md

 |elec_mayors_pr_index_1976_2020.csv| This CSV is part of a project indexing the influence of Puerto Rico's main political parties at the municipal level.
 If the PNP candidate won the mayoral election, the win is represented as a 1.
 If the PPD candidate won the race, the victory is presented as -1.
 Thus, overtime we can calculate whether a municipality has been more closely aligned with the PNP or PPD.
 Thus, scores closer to 1 means that the municipality has aligned the PNP, while scores closer to -1 show that the municipality is aligned with the PPD.|

-These CSV share the same file names.
+These CSV share the same variable.
 Here are a list and a short description of the variables used in the first file.

 - year: This represents the year of the election.
 - municipality: The name of Puerto Rico's 78 municipalities.